calebmadrigal/calebmadrigal-blog/blog/content/posts/tail-call-optimization-in-python.md

       if n == 0:
         return acc
       return factorial(n-1, n*acc)

 So it is a decorator that you place on a tail-call recursive function.
 This basically lets the function continue executing rather than throwing the `RuntimeError: maximum recursion depth exceeded` exception.
+Note however, that this is not still not very optimal.
+But is does kind of simulate TCO.